 Fortunately, that wasn’t necessary.
-To our surprise, we both landed half-decent jobs within a few months of moving to Sydney.
+To our surprise, we both landed good jobs within a few months of moving to Sydney.
 We found an apartment.
 We made some friends.
 I tried Vegemite on toast (yuck!!).
 Just a few months after we left Europe, we had settled into our new Australian lifestyle and jobs.
 It all happened really quickly.

 Now or Never

 Once we were settled into our new life I realised that we were in a great situation.
 We had decent incomes, no debt (except the small loan my dad gave us), and no major overheads.
 We were also not used to the crazy consumer lifestyle Australians live.
 I realized that our new setup in Australia was our opportunity to get ahead.
 We could easily live on one of our incomes and save the other.
 We were in a great position to get this FIRE thing done, so it was now or never.